mdemuth/hyper-item/README.md

 #### 3.3.9. `accept-profile`
 A localized label for the link.
-The value of the `accept-language` property may be used by the Hyper-Item client to aid in content negotiation.
+The value of the `accept-profile` property may be used by the Hyper-Item client to aid in content negotiation.
 If a value is specified it SHOULD be used as the `Accept-Profile` header.

 #### 3.3.10. `render`
 A rendering hint.